Close Menu

 Does Rooting Reflex Mean Baby is Hungry?

 The rooting reflex helps babies to find the source of food, but this does not always mean your baby is hungry.
-Naturally, the rooting reflex can be triggered through some simple steps such as touch or a gentle touch on their cheek or the corners of the month.
+Naturally, the rooting reflex can be triggered through some simple steps, such as touch or a gentle touch on their cheek or the corners of the mouth.
 And so, the rooting reflex can be triggered easily but this does not always hint that they are hungry.
 It can be a mere reflex as they are still not adjusted to respond differently with every touch.

 [Read : How to Know Your Baby is Hungry – Know the Signs]